 Yesterday’s traditional VMS/COP/PSIM systems normally fail for three simple reasons when things get hot:

-- a lack of simplicity,
+- a lack of simplicity

 - a lack of true one-to-one sensor control to fully automate the initial system response

-- the lack of a powerful rule engine to truly filter action from distraction.
+- the lack of a powerful rule engine to truly filter action from distraction

-With several hundreds of thousands development hours providing the base of Terma’s T-core platform, the recent years of R&D have therefor been spent on perfecting a new, unique human interface, allowing both commercial and military users the same ease of operation.
+With several hundreds of thousands development hours providing the base of Terma’s T-core platform, the recent years of R&D have therefore been spent on perfecting a new, unique human interface, allowing both commercial and military users the same ease of operation.

-In addition to simplicity, T.react CIP’s 4-dimensional sensor controls frees up the operator to focus solely on the response whilst the systems massive, unique rule engine works silently in the background to ensure that real alarms are filtered out and prioritized in a way not seen before.
+In addition to simplicity, T.react CIP’s 4-dimensional sensor controls free up the operator to focus solely on the response whilst the systems massive, unique rule engine works silently in the background to ensure that real alarms are filtered out and prioritized in a way not seen before.

-In T.react CIP, the relevant track and video data of any moving threat is instantly and automatically presented to the operator as a single coherent activity within his area of responsibility.
+In T.react CIP, the relevant track and video data of any moving threat is instantly and automatically presented to the operator as a single coherent activity within the area of responsibility.
 This allows for an immediate understanding - and if needed - one-touch, fingertip control of any situation, however stressful it may be.

-Supporting simplicity at operator level, razor-precision at responder level and having the ability to overlap with other safety functions at an airport also enables the organization a return on the investment that will start from the first day of T.react CIP implementation.
+Supporting simplicity at operator level, razor-precision at responder level, and having the ability to overlap with other safety functions at an airport also enables the organization a return on the investment that will start from the first day of T.react CIP implementation.

-Terma has chosen to use the Ku band for the SCANTER 1002 for a number of vital reasons.
+At Terma, we have chosen to use the Ku band for the SCANTER 1002 for a number of vital reasons.
 Firstly, it is the optimal compromise to obtain both precipitation penetration and Doppler sensitivity on slow moving objects.
 That is why the Ku band is the preferred frequency band on most military ground surveillance radars.

 Secondly, by using the Ku bands to combine precision and high scan speed it is possible to integrate the radar into a fully automatic command and control system, such as Terma´s T.react CIP (see below).
-The first criteria for this to happen is that the radar is able, not only to detect, but also to separate 100´s of small, slow and fast moving targets from each other – at the same time.
+The first criteria for this to happen is that the radar is able, not only to detect, but also to separate 100s of small, slow, and fast moving targets from each other – at the same time.
 The very fine range resolution of the SCANTER 1002 improves target separation even without the radar’s Doppler discrimination.
 This is where lower band compact radars start having problems, such as the X band.